ARKlab/Artesian.SDK/README.md

 ## MarketData Service

-Using the ArtesianServiceConfig `cfg` we create an instance of the MarketDataService which is used to retrieve and edit MarketData refrences. `GetMarketReference` will read the marketdata entity by MarketDataIdentifier and returns an istance of IMarketData if it exists.
+Using the ArtesianServiceConfig `cfg` we create an instance of the MarketDataService which is used to retrieve, edit or delete
+MarketData references. `GetMarketReference` will read the marketdata entity by MarketDataIdentifier and returns an istance of IMarketData if it exists.

 ```csharp
 //reference market data entity